 • Manaakitanga (hospitality and generosity) – Sharing food, stories, and celebrations.

-• Kaitiakitanga (guardianship of the land and environment) – Honoring the changing seasons and respecting nature.
+• Kaitiakitanga (guardianship of the land and environment) – Honouring the changing seasons and respecting nature.

 • Tikanga (customs and traditions) – Observing traditional practices that strengthen cultural identity.